The house where Richard Speck murdered eight student nurses

 In the early hours of July 17th, 1966, Speck was rushed to the hospital after he attempted to commit suicide at the Starr Hotel on West Madison Street.
 Shortly afterwards, a doctor noticed the tattoo on his arm and immediately alerted the police.

 Speck's fingerprints proved to be a match with the fingerprints found at the crime scene.
-The lone survivor, Corazon Amurao, also positively identified him.
+Amurao also positively identified him as the killer.

 In 1967, Speck was convicted of murdering the eight nurses and sentenced to death.
 However, his death sentence was overturned by the Supreme Court in 1971 after it emerged that people had been wrongly excluded from the jury on the basis that they were against capital punishment.

-Richard Speck never really showed any remorse for his crimes.
-On one occasion in 1988, he explained that he felt "nothing" and then joked that "it wasn't their night."
+Speck never really showed any remorse for his crimes.
+During an interview in 1988, he explained that he felt "nothing" and then joked that "it wasn't their night."

 On December 5th, 1991, he died from a heart attack in prison.